WinterSnowfall/wookiee_unicaster/README.md

 ﻿# The Wookiee Unicaster

-A UDP packet forwarding script for **Linux**, written in **Python 3**, which enables UDP routing and NAT punch-through using a public IP relay server.
+A UDP packet forwarding script, written in **Python 3**, which enables UDP routing and NAT punch-through using a public IP relay server.
 This is particularly useful for playing some LAN/Direct IP games over the internet.

 The Wookiee Unicaster comes with a server mode that must run on the relay system (public IP), and a client mode, which must be run on the system hosting the game server.
 Any number of remote peers can connect to the game server once the Wookiee Unicaster client/server link is set up properly.
 Duplex traffic is automatically handled and forwarded using a high-performance multi-process worker queue model.